Mummy! I can’t find my shoes? I don’t want to wash my face! Brush your hair! Eat your breakfast! Hurry up or we’ll be late!! I forgot my bag.

 With thanks to Incredible Years for the pictures used in this article and hoping that the routines and visual schedules help you and your child enjoy happier morning and bedtimes.

-Provided by Incredible Years Limerick
+Provided by ABC Start Right Limerick